|Nutrition Facts (per serving)|

 These Ritz Cracker cookie treats are filled with peanut butter, then dipped in melted candy melts or almond bark.
 The pictured cookies were made with Halloween in mind, but other colored candy melts and sprinkles can be used for just about any holiday or special occasion—red and green sprinkles for Christmas, pastels for Easter, etc. The recipe can also be easily doubled for a larger crowd.

-- 1 pound candy melts (or almond bark, chocolate, or white chocolate)
+1 pound chocolate candy melts, or almond bark, chocolate, or white chocolate

 1 cup creamy peanut butter